Education in The New Age

 Service (Occult creation)

 As mentioned above, Service is a natural extension of yoga and the double working of the mind.
 The introduction to service is intended for all pupils prepared to work at service tasks under God’s plan.
-The elements to be treated, which are fundamental for service, are the creative process and mathematics number systems.
+The elements to be treated, which are fundamental for service, are the creative process and mathematical number systems.
 Color theory—laws of color mixture, music—basic theory, the connection between tones, colors of light and numbers, breathing techniques, and the act of Occult creation—responsibility and consequences.

 The creative process: The creative process is a method of service.
 This part of the course introduces all aspects of the creative process, including the preparation, implementation, and consequences of Occult creation.